skydusk/skydusk.github.io/_posts/2015-08-27-crashplan-memory.md

 Restart the Crashplan package for the changes to take effect, and the backup should resume normally.

 The above fix is recommended by [Code42 themselves](http://support.code42.com/CrashPlan/Latest/Troubleshooting/CrashPlan_Closes_Unexpectedly) as a solution if Crashplan repeatedly starts and stops.
-In addition, they also have recommended values depending on the size of your backup.
+In addition, they also recommended values depending on the size of your backup.

 |  Backup Selection Size | Recommended Memory Allocation (MB)  |
 |---|---|